David Geffen School of Medicine at UCLA: Founding

-For many years, dating back to when it first affiliated with the University of California in 1873, the UCSF School of Medicine was the only public medical school in California.
+Dating back to its affiliation with the University of California in 1873, the UCSF School of Medicine was the only public medical school in California.
 This made sense in the late 19th century when most of California's population lived in Northern California and Southern California was a lightly populated desert.
 It no longer made sense by the 1940s, after Los Angeles had overtaken San Francisco to become the leading metropolis on the West Coast of the United States.
-Dr.Elmer Belt was instrumental in lobbying for the establishment of the School.
+Dr. Elmer Belt was instrumental in lobbying for the establishment of the School.

-Therefore, in 1945, the Board of Regents voted to establish a medical school at UCLA.
+The movement to start a medical school at UCLA began with Provost Clarence Addison Dykstra, who persuaded UC President Robert Gordon Sproul to appoint a committee headed by Vern Oliver Knudsen to study the issue.

+On October 18, 1945, the committee presented its findings to the Regents of the University of California.
+At the time, there were only two medical schools in Southern California: the College of Medical Evangelists (now the School of Medicine of Loma Linda University), which rarely admitted students who were not already members of the Seventh-day Adventist Church, and USC Keck School of Medicine, which was admitting only about 70 students per year.
+These two were plainly inadequate to satisfy the rapidly growing Southland's need for healthcare services, with the result that two-thirds of Los Angeles doctors had been educated at medical schools elsewhere.
+After hearing the committee's findings, the Board of Regents immediately voted that same day to approve the creation of a medical school at UCLA.
+Governor Earl Warren signed Assembly Bill 35 into state law on February 19, 1946, which appropriated $7 million for the construction of a medical school building on the UCLA campus.

 In 1947, Stafford L. Warren was appointed as the first dean.
 Warren had served on the Manhattan Project while on leave from his post at University of Rochester School of Medicine.
 His choice of core faculty consisted of his former associates at Rochester in Andrew Dowdy as the first professor of radiology, John Lawrence as the first professor of medicine, and Charles Carpenter as the first professor of infectious diseases.
-Along with William Longmire Jr., a 34-year-old surgeon from Johns Hopkins, the group was called the Founding Five.
+Along with William Longmire Jr., a 34-year-old surgeon from Johns Hopkins School of Medicine, the group was called the Founding Five.

 The building of the medical center and the School of Medicine began in 1949.
 The 1951 charter class consisted of 26 men and 2 women.
 Initially, there were 15 faculty members, although that number had increased to 43 by 1955 when the charter class graduated.
 The first classes were conducted in the reception lounge of the old Religious Conference Building on Le Conte Avenue.
-Clinical education was initially conducted on the wards of Harbor General Hospital, which today is Harbor-UCLA Medical Center.
+Clinical education was initially conducted on the wards of Harbor General Hospital, which today is Harbor–UCLA Medical Center.

 In July 1955, the UCLA Medical Center was opened.